victormorc/SW_NOTES/README.md

 Some ideas are compiled from distinguished authors as Donald Knuth, Niklaus Wirth, Kent Beck, Robert C Martin, David Thomas, Andrew Hunt...
 And some others are my humble opinion

 ## SW AS A TOOL
 Software is just another tool used by engineers to solve problems.
 A software program, ideally, is created to solve one problem.
-It should produce outputs manipulating some inputs.
+Therefore, do not create more problems in order to solve one.

-However, as any other tool if not used properly the outcome won't be the expected.
+As any tool, if it is not used properly the outcome won't be the expected.
 Always bear in mind what for the program was developed or what you want to achieved when writing it.

+Several SW programs (tools) can be used to address a problem, although some fit better than others.

 ## GOOD DESIGN
 ***A good design could be achieved as a combination of applying several ideas/principles.
 It always depends on the context, not always the same approach can be used.***